-TL;DR: The Centers for Medicare & Medicaid Services retired NCD 160.22, its National Coverage Determination governing ambulatory EEG monitoring, effective January 1, 2023 — and a March 7, 2026 policy update to NCD 215 formally documents that retirement.
-If your billing team is still treating this NCD as active guidance, you're working off a dead policy.
+TL;DR: The Centers for Medicare & Medicaid Services retired NCD 160.22 governing ambulatory EEG monitoring, effective January 1, 2023 — and CMS formally documented that retirement in NCD 215 with a March 7, 2026 update.
+If your team still treats this as an active national coverage determination, you're working from the wrong framework.

 Quick-Reference Table